 Sentinel Prime may be going this way due to Transformers Animated, due to his smug attitude, general disrespect for others, and sometimes morally reprehensible techniques.
 In later continuities, there are some aspects of it, one of the names Zeta Prime has, suggested by the writer of Exodus is Sentinel Zeta Prime, and demonstrates much of the same behavior.
 The Sentinel in Dark of the Moon seems to avert this.
 But then it turns out he's worse than the Animated Sentinel, using both sides of the conflict and murdering Ironhide.

-Hot Rod/Rodimus Prime probably would have been the Replacement Scrappy in any case, given how beloved Optimus was, but he really didn't help his case by being partially responsible for Optimus' death, distracting him at a critical moment.
-Oh, the fans who insist he did it deliberately...
+Hot Rod/Rodimus Prime probably would have been the Replacement Scrappy in any case, given how beloved Optimus was, but he really didn't help his case by being partially responsible for Optimus' death, distracting him at a critical moment, with fans insisting he did it deliberately.
+But with how it went down, while Hot Rod could have done a better job of helping if he hadn't intervened Optimus would have died anyway.

 Transformers even provides a meta-example: Transformers Animated came to a rather sudden end for various reasons.
 According to some fans, this means that Hasbro loves canceling things and produces shows, comics, and toys for the sole purpose of abruptly canceling them all.
 Any series people like is met with comments of "wonder if it'll get to episode/issue 10 before Hasbro pulls the plug on it?" and occasionally people ask whether a toy has been canceled after it's already out.